covidsafewatch/website/input/senate-submissions/incorrect-handling-of-potential-data-breach.md

 <?# Twitter 1260012514131099648 /?>

-# Recommendeds
+# Closing Remarks and Recommendations

+Taking two days to respond to a potential data breach report is unacceptable.

+Additionally, it is clear that support@covidsafe.gov.au is not the appropriate avenue for security and privacy researchers.
+It is industry best practice that security and privacy research is read, processed and triaged by engineers and not customer support presentatives whom maybe non-technical.

+Establishing a proper bug bounty - with or without financial rewards must be done urgently.
+What matters outcome wise is the establishment of a known, publically documented process that is manned by engineers with response time SLAs of less than an hour no matter what time of day it is.

 <?# Twitter 1263581018566430720 /?>

-Seperate customer support and security reporting channels.
-Establish a proper bug bounty - with or without financial rewards.
-What is important is a known, publically documented process that is manned by engineers with response time SLAs of less than an hour no matter what time of day it is.

 Geoffrey Huntley recommends using a commerical offering such as https://bugcrowd.com or https://hackerone.com/